cms-sw/cms-bot/automatedBuilds.md

 ## General Workflow

 [Here](https://github.com/cms-sw/cmssw/issues/8372) you can see an example of the process.
+This process is inteded to be very similar to the [manual workflow](http://cms-sw.github.io/build-release.html) and at any time the release manager should be able to manually continue it or solve a failure.

 - Step 1: Create a new issue with the name "Build \<release_name\>".
 Only if you are in [REQUEST_BUILD_RELEASE](https://github.com/cms-sw/cms-bot/blob/master/categories.py#L4) your isse will be processed.